The islands that make up Great Britain and Ireland are filled with lore, mystery, and magic.

 We felt like we had accomplished something momentous, and knew we would never have found this treasure, but for the wee deer who showed us the way.

-- Gleninchaquin Park with the sacred Uragh Stone Circle — If you want to see delightful scenery and take a walk around a waterfall, this park might be your stop.
-Accessible for all ages and you can even bring your dog if you keep him on a leash at all times.
+If you want to see delightful scenery and take a walk around a waterfall, this park might be your stop.
+Accessible for all ages, you can even bring your dog if you keep him on a leash at all times.

 We also discovered several wayside shrines along the route, and some old graveyards with cherubs and celtic crosses, which I adore.
 Even on a misty, rainy day, it’s a lovely trip.